Breaking the coherence barrier: A new theory for compressed sensing: Main theorems I: the finite-dimensional case

-The key component of this theorem are the bounds \R{conditions31_levels} and \R{conditions_on_hatm}.
-Whereas the standard compressed sensing estimate \R{m_est_Candes_Plan} relates the total number of samples $m$ to the global coherence and the global sparsity, these bounds now relate the local sampling $m_k$ to the local coherences $\mu_{\mathbf{N},\mathbf{M}}(k,l)$ and local and relative sparsities $s_k$ and $S_k$.
-In particular, by relating these local quantities this theorem conforms with the conclusions of the flip test in \S \ref{flip}: namely, the optimal sampling strategy must depend on the signal structure, and this is exactly what is advocated in \R{conditions31_levels} and \R{conditions_on_hatm}.
+The key component of this theorem is the bounds \R{conditions31_levels} and \R{conditions_on_hatm}.
+Whereas the standard CS estimate \R{m_est_Candes_Plan} relates the total number of samples $m$ to the global coherence and the global sparsity, these bounds now relate the local sampling $m_k$ to the local coherences $\mu_{\mathbf{N},\mathbf{M}}(k,l)$ and local and relative sparsities $s_k$ and $S_k$.
+In particular, by relating these local quantities this theorem conforms with the conclusions of the flip test in \S \ref{flip}: namely, that the optimal sampling strategy must depend on the signal structure.
+This is exactly what is described in \R{conditions31_levels} and \R{conditions_on_hatm}.

 On the face of it, the bounds \R{conditions31_levels} and \R{conditions_on_hatm} may appear somewhat complicated, not least because they involve the relative sparsities $S_k$.
 As we next show, however, they are indeed sharp in the sense that they reduce to the correct information-theoretic limits in several important cases.
 Furthermore, in the important case of wavelet sparsity with Fourier sampling, they can be used to provide near-optimal recovery guarantees.
 We discuss this in \S \ref{ss:Fourier_wavelets}.
 Note, however, that to do this it is first necessary to generalize Theorem \ref{main_full_fin_noise2} to the infinite-dimensional setting, which we do in \S \ref{s:main_thmsII}.